Customs broker: European Union

-Article 5 of the current customs code (Council Regulation 2913/1992) deals with representation, a key concept.
-This provision allows an importer or exporter to appoint a third party to act on their behalf.
-The importer or exporter can appoint the third party to act in two capacities, i.e., as a direct representative or as an indirect representative.
-A direct representative will act on behalf of the importer/exporter but will have no responsibility for the customs debt arising from their actions, whereas an indirect representative will have a joint and several liability for the customs debt.
-In almost all cases, the third party will elect to provide brokerage services on a direct representation basis.
-As a result, the importer or exporter is fully exposed to the risk or error and omission by the customs broker.
+A direct representative acts on behalf of the importer or exporter but does not itself become responsible for the customs debt arising from its actions, whereas an indirect representative is jointly and severally liable for that debt.
+In most cases the third party will elect to provide brokerage services on a direct representation basis, so the importer or exporter is exposed to the risk of error or omission by the customs broker.